Dauntsey Vale: Transport

 The first to do so was the Wilts and Berks Canal, whose course hugged the foot of the eastern ridge.

 Brunel then used the Vale for the first Great Western Railway line from London to Bath and Bristol, which was followed by the line to South Wales in 1901, which diverges from the earlier line at Royal Wootton Bassett.

 Finally, the M4 motorway descends across the Vale from north east to south west, and cuts through the lesser eastern Cotswolds scarp at Stanton St Quintin.

 Notable people

-Maud Heath, a 15th-century widow, lived at East Tytherton, near Chippenham.
-She walked to market every week in Chippenham and amassed a small fortune.
-With no descendants she ordered that her money be spent building an elaborate and lengthy causeway from her village to Chippenham to provide a safe and dry route.
-Much of Maud Heath's Causeway still survives, particularly where it crosses the Avon.
+Mathilda Heath, a 15th-century philanthropist with connections to Bristol shipping, lived at East Tytherton, near Chippenham.
+She funded construction of an elaborate and lengthy causeway from her village to Chippenham to provide a safe and dry route, and gave money to trustees for its future upkeep.
+Much of Maud Heath's Causeway survives, particularly where it crosses the Avon.
 A statue of her was erected on the eastern scarp overlooking the vale above East Tytherton in Victorian times.

 Captain Mark Phillips, first husband of Princess Anne, The Princess Royal, and father to Peter Phillips and Zara Phillips, had his ancestral home at Great Somerford.